Personal Finance Resources: Financial Education & Literacy

 Stay informed and be alert.
 If you get a call, text, or email that just doesn’t seem right, pause and determine its legitimacy before providing any information or taking any action.

-For example, if you get a call claiming to be from PSECU, but the caller asks for your account PIN (which we will never do in a call that we initiate), hang up.
+For example, if you get a call claiming to be from PSECU, but the caller asks you for sensitive information like your account PIN (which we will never do in a call that we initiate), hang up.
 Even if the call appears to be coming from our 800 number, hang up.
 Unfortunately, it’s easy for scammers to spoof phone numbers, making it appear that a call is legitimate when it’s not.
-Call us directly and we’ll help you determine if it was a legitimate contact and what to do if it wasn’t.
+Call us directly, and we’ll help you determine if it was a legitimate contact and what to do if it wasn’t.

 If the call you received was legitimate, and you hung up on us, don’t worry.
-We will still help you.
-We’d rather you hang up on us accidentally than be tricked into giving a fraudster your account information.
+We’ll still help you.
+We’d rather you hang up on us than be tricked into giving a fraudster your account information.

 How else can individuals protect their data?